 The Evolution of Corn

-Native Americans have been using corn, especially blue corn, for many types of food staples for centuries.
+Native Americans have used corn, especially blue corn, for many types of food staples for centuries.
 Some examples include blue corn mush (a type of porridge), a hot beverage called “atole”, boiled breads and tortillas.
 Hopi people will cook blue corn in a thin layer; then it is rolled to produce what they refer to as Piki or “paper bread”.
 Corn can be found, in Iroquois nations, used in foods such as: tamales, dumplings, hominy and even in ceremonial “wedding cake” bread.